 Special Academic Opportunities

-The mission of the CLU honors program is to serve excellence in education by enhancing opportunities for exceptionally motivated undergraduate students.
+The mission of the Cal Lutheran honors program is to serve excellence in education by enhancing opportunities for exceptionally motivated undergraduate students.
 We encourage intellectual exploration and experimentation by involving students in an intensive study of works that bridge diverse historical contexts, cultural settings and fields of knowledge.

-Balancing tradition and innovation, the CLU honors program is dedicated to helping students to clearly articulate their interpretations, analyses and evaluations of works ranging from Dante to Darwin and beyond.
+Balancing tradition and innovation, the Cal Lutheran honors program is dedicated to helping students to clearly articulate their interpretations, analyses and evaluations of works ranging from Dante to Darwin and beyond.

 By discovering or creating links between areas of knowledge and ways of knowing that are currently separated by disciplines and departments, the honors program encourages students to think holistically and critically about these works and the global issues they illuminate.

 The curriculum includes Humanities Tutorial (a yearlong exploration of classic works), At Home in the Universe (a team taught approach to the natural sciences) and special small seminars on a wide range of topics from international film to the role of music in the civil rights movement.
 Students will also have the opportunity to engage in faculty-mentored research projects.

 The Humanities Tutorial prepares students to become informed, careful and independent thinkers in the humanities by laying a foundation of cultural knowledge and academic skills.